henry2004y/Vlasiator.jl/docs/src/manual.md

 ## Computing derived quantities

-Vlasiator is capable of computing plasma moments and some predefined derived quantities and saving them directly into VLSV files.
+Vlasiator.jl is capable of computing plasma moments and some predefined derived quantities and saving them directly into VLSV files.
 To avoid confusion about variable names, the conventions are

 - raw quantities are all lowercases;